DNFS: wtmax = /proc/fs/nfsd/max_block_size

 Oct 22, 2012 / By Yury Velikanov

-This is one of those posts that you find via google using an error message for direct hit search.
-If you didn’t reach this post that way I would advise you to stop reading here.
-If you are still reading then you (as I did) faced error messages below and got frustrated as it isn’t obvious what exactly Oracle means by wtmax/fsinfo/rt/rtp/wt/wtp etc. It all has been very confusing to me as I am Oracle DBA and still need to learn a lot on system administration level side of things.
+This is one of those posts that you find via Google using an error message for direct hit search.
+If you didn’t reach this post that way, I would advise you to stop reading here.
+If you are still reading then you (as I did) faced error messages below and got frustrated as it isn’t obvious what exactly Oracle means by wtmax/fsinfo/rt/rtp/wt/wtp etc. It all has been very confusing to me as I am an Oracle DBA and still need to learn a lot on the system administration level side of things.

-You have configured Direct NFS, however see the following message in an instance’s alert.log
+You have configured Direct NFS, but see the following message in an instance’s alert.log:

 ...
 ALTER DATABASE OPEN Direct NFS: attempting to mount /u02 on filer KUKARACHA2 defined in oranfstab Direct NFS: channel config is: channel id local [192.168.51.30] path [192.168.51.21] Direct NFS: mount complete dir /u02 on KUKARACHA2 mntport 963 nfsport 2049 Direct NFS: Invalid filer wtmax 525232 on filer KUKARACHA2 Direct NFS: Filer wtmax 525232 must be an even multiple of 32768 Thread 1 opened at log sequence 26 ...